Viir/bots/guide/eve-online/eve-online-mining-bot.md

 ## Running Multiple Instances

 This bot supports running multiple instances on the same desktop.
 In such a scenario, the individual bot instances take turns sending input and coordinate to avoid interfering with each other's input.
-To learn more about multi-instance setup, see https://to.botengine.org/guide/running-bots-on-multiple-game-clients
+To learn more about multi-instance setup, see https://to.botlab.org/guide/running-bots-on-multiple-game-clients

 ----

-If you want to learn how this bot or other apps for EVE Online are developed, have a look at the directory of development guides at https://to.botengine.org/guide/overview
+If you want to learn how this bot or other apps for EVE Online are developed, have a look at the directory of development guides at https://to.botlab.org/guide/overview

-In case I forgot to add something here or you have any questions, don't hesitate to ask on the [BotEngine forum](https://forum.botengine.org/).
+In case I forgot to add something here or you have any questions, don't hesitate to ask on the [BotLab forum](https://forum.botlab.org/).